Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 \subsubsection{Generative Replay}

 It allows each device to synthesize data for replay when the data from previous tasks involves privacy concerns or local storage is insufficient to cache data.
-In \cite{qi2023better}, the authors apply ACGAN \cite{odena2017conditional} as the base model and introduce FedCIL, which employs the model consolidation and consistency enforcement of two modules to stabilize the training process and enhances the performance of generative replay in the continual federated learning.
+In \cite{qi2023better}, the authors apply ACGAN \cite{odena2017conditional} as the base model and introduce FedCIL, which employs the model consolidation and consistency enforcement of two modules to stabilize the training process and enhance the performance of generative replay in the continual federated learning.
 On the server side, the model consolidation phase integrates parameters from participating clients to initialize the global model.
 Subsequently, balanced synthetic data is generated using data provided by the clients.
 On the client side, consistency enforcement is achieved by aligning the output logits of the classification module with those from the global model and previous local models.
-This alignment is facilitated through a set of consistency loss functions, which are integrated into the overall loss function:

-where $ \mathcal{L}_{c,local}$ is the consistency loss that enforces similarity between the logits produced by the client's local model and the global model. $\mathcal{L}_{c,global}$ is the consistency loss that enforces similarity between the logits produced by the global model and the previous task's model.
-And $\mathcal{L}_{c,prev}$ is the consistency loss that enforces similarity between the logits produced by the client's local model and the previous task's model.
-The overall client loss function, which combines the local training loss and the consistency losses, is given by:

-where $\mathcal{L}_{{local}}$ is the local training loss and $\mathcal{L}_{{c}}$ represents the sum of the consistency losses.
-This comprehensive approach ensures that the global model remains robust and capable of classifying all classes learned by the clients thus far without suffering from catastrophic forgetting.
+This alignment is facilitated through a set of consistency loss functions, which are integrated into the overall loss function.
+This comprehensive approach ensures that the global model remains robust and capable of classifying all classes learned by the clients thus far without suffering from forgetting.